i-krishna/Business-Analytics/Data-Science/Readme.md

 Artificial Intelligence (AI), which itself is a branch of computer science refers to machines that can simulate human intelligence to sense, reason, act, empathize, or adapt like a human.
 Examples include Apple's vision technology, Amazon Alexa, and Meta’s Code LIama.

 Machine Learning (ML) is a branch of AI that empowers machines to learn and improve using algorithms (such as linear regression, HOG, CNN) to analyze large amounts of data.
-In 1959, Arthur Samuel, an IBM Computer Scientist (Computer gaming & AI), defined (Cukier, 2014) as "the programming of a digital computer to behave in a way which, if done by human beings or animals, would be described as involving the process of learning"
+In 1959, Arthur Samuel, an IBM Computer Scientist (Computer gaming & AI), defined ML as ("the programming of a digital computer to behave in a way which, if done by human beings or animals, would be described as involving the process of learning (Cukier, 2014)"

 Reference